-- In addition to the practical requirements of operating flexible creative workshop spaces, the architect’s brief reinforced the clients desire that the link between the making process, in all its stages through research and development to the finished piece, and the work on show in the exhibition space below be maintained.
+- In addition to the practical requirements of operating flexible creative workshop spaces, the architect's brief reinforced the clients desire that the link between the creative process, in all its stages through research and development to the finished piece, and the space below be maintained.

 The Robertson Trust Learning Studio:

-- The dedicated Learning Space will allow us to support an annual inclusive programme of lifelong learning activities, accommodate groups of up to 20, and organise craft-based courses and workshops tailored specifically to their needs.
+- The dedicated Learning Space will allow us to support an annual inclusive programme of lifelong learning activities, accommodating groups of up to 20.

 - The studio will be flexible, with sinks and equipment screened off when not in use.

-- The studio will support emerging and established makers by providing an opportunity for established makers to create a new body of work, whilst encouraging professional development in other emerging makers by exposure to the inspiring atmosphere of working alongside established professionals in a Master Class series of events.
+- The studio will support emerging and established artists by providing an opportunity for established artists to create a new body of work, whilst encouraging professional development in other emerging artists by exposure to the inspiring atmosphere of working alongside established professionals in a Master Class series of events.